ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

-\textbf{Init the Ingress Path.} When a tunneling packet is received from the host interface, Ingress-Prog queries the cache and tries to forward the packet.
-As on the egress path, it marks the packet as \emph{miss} on cache missing and passes it to the fallback overlay network.
+\textbf{Initialize the Ingress Path.} Upon receiving a tunneling packet at the host interface, Ingress-Prog, which is hooked here, queries the cache and tries to forward the packet.
+If either the ingress cache or the filter cache misses for the packet, Ingress-Prog adds the \emph{miss} mark to the packet and passes it to the fallback overlay network.

-Then the packet is normally processed by the fallback overlay network until it arrives at the TC ingress of the veth (container-side).
-The overlay network is also required to mark the packet as \emph{steady} if its flow arrives the \emph{steady state}.
+The fallback overlay network proceeds to process the packet, and add the \emph{est} mark to the packet if its flow reaches the established state.

-Ingress-Init-Prog then checks if the packet is marked as \emph{miss} and \emph{steady}.
-If so, the program initializes the cache by storing \emph{<dest container IP $\rightarrow$ inner MAC header>} to the ingress cache and whitelisting the flow in the filter cache.
+Then the packet reaches the veth (container-side), where Ingress-Init-Prog checks if the packet has both the \emph{miss} and the \emph{est} mark.
+If so, the program initializes the cache by storing \emph{<container dIP $\rightarrow$ inner MAC header>} to the ingress cache and whitelisting the flow in the filter cache. \emph{<container dIP $\rightarrow$ veth (host-side) index>} in the ingress cache is maintained by ONCache daemon upon container provisioning.

-Ingress-Init-Prog cannot learn \emph{<dest container IP $\rightarrow$ veth (host-side) index>} by itself.
-This is stored by the user space daemon at the provision of containers.